nocturn9x/giambio/README.md

 If you choose to use threads, there are a couple things you can do, involving what is known as _thread synchronization primitives_ and _thread pools_, but once again that is beyond the purposes of this quickstart guide.
-A library like giambio comes into play when you need to perform lots of [blocking operations](https://en.wikipedia.org/wiki/Blocking_(computing)) and network servers, among other things, happens to rely heavily on I/O which is a blocking operation.
+A library like giambio comes into play when you need to perform lots of [blocking operations](https://en.wikipedia.org/wiki/Blocking_(computing)) and network servers, among other things, happen to be heavily based on I/O: a blocking operation.
 Starting to see where we're heading?